astralskull/astral_skull_bootstrap_ruby/README.md

 # Astral Skull Bootstrap Ruby

-This provides a script for bootstrapping a user with rvm and a given ruby install.
+This provides a script for bootstrapping a user with rvm and a given ruby version/

+Updates the user's .bashrc

 ## USAGE: